pawaters/docker1/README.md

 In the vogsphere repo, we have turned in the Dockerfile that was to be created, as well as the subject "rail-Dockerfile", for ease of testing.

 _ex 03) Containerize dev version of Gitlab_
+we followed the instructions indicated in the link of instructions, the updated version to install gitlab. the hardest was to set up https, and the time taken by the installation to be able to test different options.
+Because of the extensive build and run time, I switched to the best machine I have: MacBook Air (2020) with M1 chip.